-For FY2009, the President proposed a budget of \$2.40 billion for the NPS, \$13.9 million (less than 1%) more than the FY2008 enacted level of \$2.39 billion.
-See Table 8.
-The proposal would provide a major boost in funding for the park operations account but would reduce the recreation and preservation, construction, and land acquisition line items.
+For FY2009, President Bush had proposed a budget of \$2.40 billion for the NPS, \$13.9 million (less than 1%) more than the FY2008 enacted level of \$2.39 billion.
+See Table 9.
+The request would have provided a major boost in funding for the park operations account, but sought to reduce the recreation and preservation, construction, and land acquisition line items.

 The condition of the parks and the adequacy of their care and operating capacity continues to be a congressional focus.
 Some advocacy groups claim that the park system has long experienced chronic budget shortfalls.
-By one estimate, the national parks operate with two-thirds of needed funding - a budget shortfall of more than \$600 million annually.
+By one estimate, the national parks operate with two-thirds of needed funding-a budget shortfall of more than \$600 million annually.